jmasonlee/jmasonlee.github.io/_posts/Debugging_with_SimpleLogger.markdown

 We had a bug that only appeared when our job was run in production, so we had to debug it with logs.
 I'd just built a bunch of nice methods to log variables and events with SimpleLogger, so I decided to use those methods rather than building my own custom log messages.
 They add all of the information I care about when debugging an issue.
 Every log message gets a timestamp, variables can be printed with their types, and lists get expanded so you can see what's inside.

-Seeing the flow of data through my code became a trivial issue, and I saw the bug almost immediately - we were sending the wrong date to a third party service.
+Seeing the flow of data through my code became a trivial issue, and I saw the bug almost immediately - we were sending the wrong list of dates to a third party service.
+We were only sending a list of two dates (`['2022-09-04', '2022-09-05']`), when we intended to send a list of three (`['2022-09-03','2022-09-04', '2022-09-05']`).
+This was causing the third party service to send us a valid-looking response that we hadn't anticipated.

 **This is when I fell in LOVE :heart_eyes: with SimpleLogger**

-The code that sent the date was buried deep in the application, in a place that was impossible to test without significant refactoring.
+The code that sends the dates is buried deep in the application, in a place that is impossible to test without significant refactoring.
 I needed to fix the issue quickly, but I also didn't have an easy way to verify the change I was about to make would result in the _right_ date being sent.

 We were under a time crunch, so I was about to make the change, deploy, and pray :pray:.
 Then I remembered I could use `verify_simple_logger`.